 The district brought in consulting engineer Beyaz & Patel, who looked at a number of options for a replacement cover: steel, aluminum, clear span and column supported.

-After reviewing its options, the district went with the consultant’s recommendation of an aluminum column supported roof: a custom-crafted OptiDome™ from CST Covers, a division of CST Industries.
+After reviewing its options, the district went with the consultant’s recommendation of an aluminum column supported roof: a custom-crafted OptiDome® from CST Industries, Inc.

-“OptiDome is a next generation aluminum geodesic dome,” says Hector Moreno, regional sales manager at CST Covers.
+“OptiDome is a next generation aluminum geodesic dome,” says John Delaney, Vice President of Covers Sales at CST.
 “Its innovative and optimized design has features that make it an increasingly popular choice for architectural, environmental, municipal and petroleum and other applications.”

 Before installation could take place the project team had to overcome some unique challenges.